Koninklijke Philips N.V. – Annual report – 31 December 2025

 Respironics recall

-On June 14, 2021, Philips subsidiary Philips RS North America LLC (Philips Respironics) issued a voluntary recall notification in the United States and field safety notice outside the United States for specific Philips Respironics CPAP, Bi-Level PAP, and mechanical ventilator devices (the “Recalled Devices”).
+On June 14, 2021, Philips subsidiary Philips RS North America LLC (Philips Respironics) issued a voluntary recall notification in the US and field safety notice outside the US for specific Philips Respironics CPAP, Bi-Level PAP, and mechanical ventilator devices (the “Recalled Devices”).

 On August 26, 2021, the US Food and Drug Administration (FDA) commenced an inspection of the Philips Respironics manufacturing facility in Murrysville, Pennsylvania, and provided Philips Respironics with its preliminary inspectional observations on November 9, 2021.
-In the first half of 2024, Philips Respironics reached an agreement with the US Department of Justice (DoJ), acting on behalf of the FDA, regarding the terms of a consent decree to resolve the identified issues in relation to the inspection.
-The consent decree was entered by the court in April 2024.
+In 2024, Philips Respironics reached an agreement with the US Department of Justice (DoJ), acting on behalf of the FDA, regarding the terms of a consent decree to resolve the identified issues in relation to the inspection.

 DOJ investigation; state Attorneys General investigation